mrc-ide/individual/joss/paper.md

-Based on our review of existing software below, no other library exists in the R language which provides users with a set of primitive elements for defining epidemiological models without making strong restrictions upon the type of model being simulated (e.g.; compartmental, network, etc), or limiting users to particular mathematical forms for transition probabilities.
+Based on our review of existing software below, no other library exists in the R language which provides users with a set of primitive elements for defining epidemiological models without making strong restrictions upon the type of model being simulated (e.g.; compartmental, network, etc.), or limiting users to particular mathematical forms for transition probabilities.

 # Design Principles